 • Internal financial information.

-• Elements concerning its internal organization.
+• Elements concerning its internal organisation.

-All this information deserves as much protection as that provided by the prospect himself.
+All this information deserves as much protection as that provided by the prospect itself.
 As a result, it is logical, fair, and prudent for both parties to be covered by a mutual commitment to confidentiality.

 The limits of the unilateral NDA

 Unilateral NDAs can be justified in certain very specific contexts, for example when only one of the parties actually holds sensitive information.
 However, in SaaS, the business relationship is generally balanced and reciprocal.
-Using a one-sided NDA in this context can cause unnecessary complications and renegotiations, delaying exchanges and creating unnecessary tensions early on in the relationship.
+Using a unilateral NDA in this context can cause unnecessary complications and renegotiations, delaying exchanges and creating unnecessary tensions early on in the relationship.

 Concrete advantages of a mutual NDA